 Tomatoes and Lemons

-Tomatoes is another natural fruit that contains antioxidants.
-With its astringent properties, tomatoes reduce the excess sebum on the skin surface, preventing oil build-up, thereby reducing blackheads!
+Tomatoes are another natural fruit that contains antioxidants.
+With their astringent properties, tomatoes reduce the excess sebum on the skin surface, preventing oil build-up, thereby reducing blackheads!

 What You Need: